pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 ### <a id='apply-kubernetes'></a>Apply the Metadata Store CA certificate and authentication token to the Build cluster

-Before you deploy the Build profile, you must apply the Metadata Store CA certificate and Metadata Store authentication token from the earlier steps.
-Then the Build profile deployment will have access to these values.
+Before you deploy the Build profile, apply the Metadata Store CA certificate and Metadata Store authentication token from the earlier steps.
+This gives the Build profile deployment access to these values.

 To apply the Metadata Store CA certificate and an authentication token: